-Screening Staff Interview - The staff that complete the initial risk screening of inmates at arrival to the facility said the screening is completed on the first day the offenders arrive or the next morning if they arrive late in the day.
+Screening Staff Interview - Two staff that complete the initial risk screening of inmates/detainees at arrival to the facility said the screening is completed on the first day the offenders/detainees arrive or the next morning if they arrive late in the day.

-Inmate Interviews - Most inmates could recall being asked the questions for the risk screening the first or second day after they arrived.
+Inmate Interviews - Forty-one inmates/detainees were interviewed.
+Most inmates/ detainees could recall being asked questions for the risk screening on the first or second day after they arrived at the facility.
+Some said they were not asked or didn't recall.

-Document Review - Intake risk screenings were reviewed for forty inmates that arrived during the review period.
-Thirty-eight were completed within the required 72 hour time frame for substantial compliance with this provision.
+Document Review - Intake risk screenings were reviewed for thirty-nine inmates/ detainees that arrived during the review period.
+Thirty-six were completed within the required 72-hour time frame for substantial compliance with this provision.

-c) ODRC policy 79-ISA-04 page 3 requires the use of an objective screening instrument.

-d) The victim screening instrument assesses for mental of physical disabilities, age, physical build, prior incarceration, violence in priors, prior sex offense convictions against a child or adult, identification as or perceived to be LGBTI or gender non-conforming, prior victim of sexual abuse in the community or institution, and the inmate's perception of vulnerability.
+- c) The CoreCivic policy 14-2, page 9 states "Screenings will be completed and documented using an objective screening instrument.
+The CoreCivic 14-2B Sexual Abuse Screening Tool shall be utilized for this purpose unless the contracting agency requires usage of another form or computerized screening process." - d) The victim screening instrument assesses for developmental, mental or physical disabilities; age; physical build; prior incarceration; violence in priors; prior sex offense convictions against a child or adult; reported or perceived sexual orientation (gay or bisexual) reported or perceived gender identity (transgender or intersex) or gender non-conforming; prior victim of sexual abuse in the community or institution; and the inmate's/detainee's perception of vulnerability to sexual victimization.
 The assessment follows this provision of the standard.

-Screening Staff Interview - The staff that conduct initial risk screenings was interviewed.
-She was asked what factors the risk screening considers for risk of victimization.
-The factors she described covered all ten required by the standard and the policy.
-Some of the information is gathered or verified from review of the inmate records and some is gathered from inmate responses to questions in an interview.
+Screening Staff Interview - Two staff that conduct initial risk screenings were interviewed.
+They were asked what factors the risk screening considers for risk of victimization.
+The factors both described covered all ten required by the standard and the policy.
+Some of the information is gathered or verified from review of the inmate/detainee records and some is gathered from inmate/detainee responses to questions in a private interview.